joaomvg/blog-data-science/_posts/2021-09-16-bayesian-net.md

 title: "Bayesian Network"
 date: 2021-09-16
 category: Machine Learning
-image: bn_dag_2.png
+image: bn_cover.png
-excerpt: Explain Bayesian networks
+excerpt: Bayesian networks encode probabilistic models in directed acyclic graphs.
+A node represents a covariate and the edges encode the conditional probabilities.
+We describe bayesian networks, give examples and explain how to determine the graph given observed data- structure learning.
 katex: True
 ---